-Animal Welfare Approved Standards for Dairy Cattle
+Certified Animal Welfare Approved by AGW Standards for Dairy Cattle

-The Animal Welfare Approved seal is a hard earned badge of difference and demonstrates the farmer's commitment to the care of their animals, the land and the local community.
+The Certified Animal Welfare Approved by AGW (AWA) seal is a hard earned badge of difference and demonstrates the farmer's commitment to the care of their animals, the land and the local community.
 Farmers in this program will be distinguished by a humane and conscientious attitude towards the animals in their care as evidenced by physical audit and development of detailed plans and records of farm practices.
-Farmers in the program agree to a minimum of one visit a year from Animal Welfare Approved staff or agents, with the possibility of additional visits if deemed necessary, to confirm compliance with the standards during various seasons and to allow observation of animals in different phases of life.
+Farmers in the program agree to a minimum of one visit a year from A Greener World (AGW) staff or agents, with the possibility of additional visits if deemed necessary, to confirm compliance with the standards during various seasons and to allow observation of animals in different phases of life.
 Participation in the program is on an annual basis and must be renewed each year.

-The premise of the Animal Welfare Approved standards is that animals must be allowed to behave naturally.
-The following standards allow animals the opportunity to perform natural and instinctive behaviors essential to their health and wellbeing.
+The premise of the AWA standards is that animals must be allowed to behave naturally.
+The following standards allow animals the opportunity to perform natural and instinctive behaviors essential to their health and well-being.
 Provisions are made to ensure social interaction, comfort, and physical and psychological well-being.

-The Animal Welfare Approved program is voluntary.
+The AWA program is voluntary.
 The standards do not supersede national government or state legislation.

-Animal Welfare Approved recommends that farmers have the Guide to Understanding Our Standards and Standards and Program Definitions documents at hand while reading these standards.
+AGW recommends that farmers have the Guide to Understanding Our Standards and Standards and Program Definitions documents at hand while reading these standards.